ncarrillo/xanite/README.md

 ## Known Issues

 - Some games may not work due to format compatibility issues.
-- Occasionally, there may be crashes when loading unsupported files.
+- there may be crashes when loading unsupported files.
-- Performance may vary depending on the specifications of your device.
+- Performance may vary based on your device's specifications.

 ---